psychemedia/pentrich-uprising/resources/110_luddites-retold.md

 So let us begin with a remembering, from 1875, of the Luddite times of over fifty years before that.
 The story starts in 1811, and ends in 1817, a tale of the Yorkshire Luddites, topped and tailed with parallel troubles from the neighbouring counties to the south...

-`This is actually a reprint of a column by Walter Thornbury in *All the Year Round* (1867-05-11: Vol 17 Iss 420, pp. 467-474), which would also later appear in "Old Stories Retold", published in 1879.`

 ```{admonition} Old Stories Retold: The Luddites, 1875
 :class: dropdown
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000470/18750921/016/0004